bryanwills/mealforge/MONOREPO_ATTEMPT_SUMMARY.md

 2. **Test thoroughly**: Ensure all functionality works
 3. **Optimize**: Fine-tune monorepo configuration

+## **ALTERNATIVE APPROACH: Wait for Better Support**

+### **When to Consider Waiting**
+Consider postponing monorepo attempts until:
+1. **Next.js 15 + Clerk + React 19** have better monorepo support
+2. **More working examples** exist with your exact tech stack
+3. **You have dedicated time** to do it properly (not under pressure to fix broken functionality)
+4. **The benefits clearly outweigh the risks** for your specific use case

+### **Current Reality Check**
+The external ID fix we implemented works perfectly in the current structure. **Unless you have a specific need** (like sharing code between web and mobile, or managing multiple related projects), the current single-project structure might be more maintainable.

 ## Conclusion
 While the monorepo conversion attempt failed, we successfully:
 - ✅ **Fixed the external ID issue** (the original goal)
 - ✅ **Learned valuable lessons** about what not to do
 - ✅ **Preserved working code** for future use
-- ✅ **Created documentation** for future attempts
+- ✅ **Created comprehensive documentation** for future attempts
+- ✅ **Identified better approaches** for future Clerk integration

-The project is now back to a working state, and we have a clear path forward for future monorepo attempts using the lessons learned from this experience.
+The project is now back to a working state, and we have a clear path forward for future attempts using the lessons learned from this experience.

+**Key Takeaway**: Start from working, not from broken.
+Copy proven solutions rather than trying to fix broken conversions.